daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

   // Get address from https://github.com/daostack/migration/blob/master/migration.json
   const votingMachineAddress = "0xaddress-of-VotingMachine-of-DAO-on-given-network"

-  // For eg if you want this Generic Scheme to enable DAO to interact with Bounties Network
+  // If you want this Generic Scheme to enable DAO to interact with Bounties Network
   // then targetContract would be the address of Bounties Network's respective contract const targetContractAddress = "0xaddress-of-contract-this-will-interact-with"